mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 Which kinda sucks.
 The whole point here is quickly and reliably.
 Emphasis on _quickly_.
 Wouldn't it be nice to be able to get the chunk across faster?
 The typical use case of the chunk system supports this.
 For example, a large block of data sent down to the client immediately on connect or a block of data that has to get through before the client exits a load screen and starts to play.
 You want this to be over as quickly as possible and in both cases the user really doesn't have anything better to do with their bandwidth, so why not use as much of it as possible?

 One thing I've tried in the past with excellent results is an initial burst.
-Assuming your chunk size isn't so large, and your chunk sends are infrequent, I can see no reason why you can't just fire across the entire chunk, all slices of it, in separate packets in one glorious burst of bandwidth, wait 100ms, and resume the regular bandwidth limited slice sending strategy.
+Assuming your chunk size isn't so large, and your chunk sends are infrequent, I can see no reason why you can't just fire across the entire chunk, all slices of it, in separate packets in one glorious burst of bandwidth, wait 100ms, and then resume the regular bandwidth limited slice sending strategy.

 Why does this work?
 In the case where the user has a good internet connection (some multiple of 10mbps or greater...), the slices get through very quickly indeed.
 In the situation where the connection is not so great, the burst gets buffered up and _most_ slices will be delivered as quickly as possible limited only by the amount bandwidth available.
 After this point switching to the regular strategy at a lower rate picks up any slices that didn't get through the first time.